Climbing Out of Starvation: First Steps in Treating Anorexia Nervosa

 Motivation to engage in work, mental tasks, and social life was very low.

-The men became obsessed with food- they thought about it all the time, and some began collecting recipes and cookbooks.
+The men became obsessed with food.
+They thought about it all the time, and some began collecting recipes and cookbooks.

 During mealtimes, many of the men developed unusual eating behaviors, such as eating slowly and taking small bites, or mixing foods together in odd combinations.

-The Refeeding Process
+Starvation Study Refeeding Process

-The Refeeding Process for Individuals with Anorexia Nervosa
+Treatment Implications for People with Anorexia Nervosa

 • Restriction can lead to binge eating episodes.